-CUTE is written in standard ANSI Fortran 77.
-Single- and double-precision versions are available.
+CUTE is written is standard ANSI Fortran 77.
+Single and double precision versions are available.
 Machine dependencies are carefully isolated and easily adaptable.
-Automatic installation procedures are available for CRAY UNICOS; DEC Ultrix, VMS, and OSF/1; HP HP-UX IBM AIX; DOS using the WATCOM Fortran compiler; and SUN SunOS (see Section 7).
+Automatic installation procedures are available for CRAY UNICOS; DEC Ultrix, VMS, and OSF/1; HP HP-UX; IBM AIX; DOS using the WATCOM Fortran compiler; and SUN SunOS (see Section 7).

 The package may be obtained in one of two ways.
-First, the reader can obtain CUTE electronically via an anonymous ftp call to the account on joyous-gard.cc.rl.ac.uk (Internet i.d.
+Firstly, the reader can obtain CUTE electronically via an anonymous ftp call to the account on joyous-gard.cc.rl.ac.uk (Internet i.d.
 130.246.9.91, in directory pub/cute), at Rutherford Appleton Laboratory, or that on thales.math.fundp.ac.be (Internet i.d.
 138.48.4.14, in directory cute) at Facultés Universitaires Notre-Dame de la Paix (Namur).
 We request that the userid be given as the password.
 This will serve to identify those who have obtained a copy via ftp.
 For those with access to the World-Wide-Web, a call can be made to the URLs ftp://130.246.9.91/pub/cute or ftp://138.48.4.14/cute.
-Up-to-date information about CUTE is available on the World Wide Web from the URL http://www.rl.ac.uk/departments/ccd/numerical/cute/cute.html.

-Second, the package can be obtained at minimal cost on floppy disk or magnetic tape.
-The price covers the costs of media, packaging, preparation, and courier delivery.
+Secondly, the package can be obtained at minimal cost on floppy disk or magnetic tape.
+The price covers the costs of media, packaging, preparation and courier delivery.
 To get a magnetic media order form, the reader should contact Ph.
-L. Toint.
+L. Toint (see title page for addresses).

 Updates to the test problem set, since the initial release of the package, are given in the file mastsif.updates.
-Corrections and additions to the tools are documented in the file updates.rdm in the directory \$CUTEDIR / doc.
+Corrections and additions to the tools are documented in the file updates.rdm in the directory \$CUTEDIR/doc.